Bashamichi Campus

 Founder's Message

-Ms. Saeda Sueki-Au-Yeung - School Director (Japan)JAPAN
+Ms. Saeda Sueki-Au-Yeung - Head of Operations / Parent Support Coordinator (Japan)JAPAN

 末木オウヨン小枝